iGov OAuth 2.0 | February 2025 | |

 A client MUST immediately discard the token and not use it again after revoking it.¶

-An authorization server MUST support the Proof Key for Code Exchange (PKCE [RFC7636]) extension to the authorization code flow, including support for the S256 code challenge method.
-The authorization server MUST NOT allow an iGov client to use the plain code challenge method.¶
+The authorization server MUST require use of PKCE (Proof Key for Code Exchange by OAuth Public Clients [RFC7636]) by all clients, rejecting requests to the authorization endpoint from clients that do not contain a code challenge.
+Authorization servers MUST support the S256 code challenge method.
+Authorization servers MUST NOT allow a client to use the plain code challenge method.¶

 The authorization server MUST compare a client's registered redirect URIs with the redirect URI presented during an authorization request using an exact string match.¶

-In order to facilitate interoperability with multiple protected resources, all iGov-compliant authorization servers issue cryptographically signed tokens in the JSON Web Token (JWT) format.
+All iGov-compliant authorization servers MUST issue cryptographically signed sender-constrained tokens in the JSON Web Token (JWT) format as defined in JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens [RFC9068].
 The information carried in the JWT is intended to allow a protected resource to quickly test the integrity of the token without additional network calls, and to allow the protected resource to determine which authorization server issued the token.
-When combined with discovery, this information is sufficient to programmatically locate the token introspection service, which is in turn used for conveying additional security information about the token.¶
+The protected resource MAY use the authorization server token introspection service to retrieve additional security information about the token.¶

 The server MUST issue tokens as JWTs with, at minimum, the following claims:¶